Tesla investors urge judge to order Musk repay $13 bln for SolarCity deal

 WILMINGTON, Del, Jan 18 (Reuters) - Tesla Inc TSLA.O shareholders urged a judge on Tuesday to find Elon Musk coerced the company's board into a 2016 deal for SolarCity and asked that the chief executive be ordered to pay the electric vehicle company one of the largest judgments ever of $13 billion.

-"This case has always been about whether the acquisition of SolarCity was a rescue from financial distress, a bailout, orchestrated by Elon Musk," said Randy Baron, an attorney for shareholders, at the start of his closing arguments.
+"This case has always been about whether the acquisition of SolarCity was a rescue from financial distress, a bailout, orchestrated by Elon Musk," Randy Baron, an attorney for shareholders, told the Zoom hearing.

 The closing arguments recounted key findings from a 10-day trial in July when Musk spent two days on the stand defending the deal.